The Private Life of Chromium Browsers

 This site is no longer being maintained so anything below could still be accurate, or very outdated.

-There is little argument that Chromium-based web browsers are currently the most secure available, but when it comes to Google and user privacy, the company has a controversial history, to say the least.
+There is little argument that Chromium-based web browsers are currently the most secure available, but when it comes to Google and user privacy, the company has a bit of a controversial history.
 If you are part of the minority who does everything possible to block traffic to/from Google services, then a Chromium-based browser is not for you (and you'd likely know that already).

 However, if you are less strict about where you send your packets or just wondering what Chrome actually does send back home to Mother Ship, then get comfortable because much will soon be revealed.
 Let us first establish that it's entirely possible to use a Chromium-based browser with all the security benefits and no more of a privacy-breaching downside than 95% of the other software and services you use.
 Let’s meet the three main contenders.

 Google’s proprietary internet browser is the most well known of the three.
 The privilege isolation of Chrome is currently unmatched by its peers and statistics agree that Chrome has finally dethroned Internet Explorer as the world's most widely used browser.
-Unfortunately, Chrome is also the browser which frequently made headlines shortly after debuting in 2008 with its unique ID tags and other always-on 'features' of detriment to user privacy.
+Unfortunately, Chrome is also the browser which frequently made headlines after debuting in 2008 with its unique ID tags and other always-on features which impacted user privacy.

 Yet Chrome is much more mature now than in its early years.
 Of the reported privacy concerns, all but two have been remedied by becoming either opt-in or opt-out.
 The remaining two things are the installation token and the Google Update background service.
 Google has also put good effort into explaining Chrome's main privacy settings and maintains a Whitepaper describing most of the occasions when Chrome communicates with Google or anyone else.